 - If you have 'scarring' of the liver (cirrhosis), stopping drinking alcohol can improve your outlook.
 It depends on how severe the cirrhosis has become.
 If cirrhosis is diagnosed when it is not too advanced and you stop drinking alcohol, the cirrhosis is unlikely to progress.
 However, the cirrhosis and symptoms will almost certainly get worse if you continue to drink alcohol.
 In severe cases where the scarring is extensive and the liver can barely function, a liver transplant may be the only option.

 You are very unlikely to develop liver problems caused by alcohol if you drink within the recommended safe limits.

 Do you need help to stop drinking?

 Help and treatment are available if you find that you cannot stop drinking alcohol.
 Counselling and support from a doctor, nurse, or counsellor are often all that is needed.
-A detoxification treatment may be advised if you are alcohol-dependent.
+A detox (detoxification) treatment may be advised if you are alcohol-dependent.
 Referral for specialist help may be best for some people.
-If you feel that you need, or a relative or friend needs, help about alcohol then see your doctor.
-Or, contact one of the agencies listed below.
+If you feel that you need, or a relative or friend needs, help about alcohol then speak with your doctor.
+Read more about alcohol withdrawal and detox.

 House of Commons Science and Technology Committee - Alcohol Guidelines (Eleventh Report); UK Parliament, December 2011